sanger-pathogens/Unicycler/README.md

 File                           | Description                                                                                       | `--keep` level
 ------------------------------ | ------------------------------------------------------------------------------------------------- | --------------
 spades_assembly/               | directory containing all SPAdes files and each k-mer graph                                        | 3
-best_spades_graph.gfa          | the best SPAdes short read assembly graph, with a bit of graph clean-up                           | 1 overlaps_removed.gfa           | overlap-free version of the SPAdes graph, with some more graph clean-up                           | 3 miniasm_assembly/              | directory containing miniasm string graphs and unitig graphs                                      | 3 read_alignment/                | directory containing `long_read_alignments.sam`                                                   | 3
+best_spades_graph.gfa          | the best SPAdes short-read assembly graph, with a bit of graph clean-up                           | 1 overlaps_removed.gfa           | overlap-free version of the SPAdes graph, with some more graph clean-up                           | 3 miniasm_assembly/              | directory containing miniasm string graphs and unitig graphs                                      | 3 read_alignment/                | directory containing `long_read_alignments.sam`                                                   | 3